Dave-Whiffin/VehicleMaintenanceRegistry/src/VMR/README.md

 The ownership of a specific maintainer can be transferred by this party to another account and that account would need to accept ownership before the ownership actually changes.

 ### Vehicle Registry Owner
 This party deploys the registry and becomes the owner.
 Unlike the other registries, this party has not got permission to add members automatically.
-Only registered and enabled manufacturer owner can add vehicles for that manufacturer.
+Only registered and enabled manufacturer owners can add vehicles for that manufacturer.

 The ownership of a specific vehicle can be transferred by the current owner to another account and that account would need to accept ownership before the ownership actually changes.

-Incorporating:
-* Manufacturer Registry
-* Maintainer Registry (garages, mechanics, engineers etc)
-* Auto updating oracle based registration and transfer fee checker
-* Vehicle Registry
+# Mock Contracts For Testing
+The following contracts were created to allow dependant contracts to be tested with mocked dependencies.

+## MockRegistryLookup
+Implements IRegistryLookup.

+## MockFeeChecker
+Implements IFeeChecker.